Spoon Theory: Why Autism Drains My Energy 3x Faster Than Neurotypicals

 Neurotypicals process conversations automatically.
 I'm thinking about every single detail and how it's supposed to play out.

 They process sensations on their skin, temperature changes, and environmental shifts without effort.
-I have to process all of it manually—every sensation, every shift in my environment demands my attention.
+On the other hand, have to process all of it manually—every sensation, every shift in my environment demands my attention.
+Processing audio in the background, and coversations at work even when I'm not involving in them, is still extremely taxing to me

-At zero spoons: No talking.
+At around 2-3 spoons left by this point: No talking.
 No special interests.
 No stimming.
 All desire to do anything is gone.
 Drawing and animation are my special interests, but I have no energy to spare.
-I abandoned them entirely.
+I abandoned them entirely at a certain point since I never had energy to meaningfully engage in them, and the exhaustion of learning them given I'm currently in burnout would seem to make things work.

 When I'm destroyed after my shift, I need fast, reliable tracking.
 No clutter.
 No annoying pop-ups for something I'll never use.
 Just the tracker.
 Nothing else.